NTU-FRELab/drivers-communities/README.md

 Data and script to replicate analyses in Lin et al. (202X).
 Knit [Lin_et_al_MPB.Rmd](Lin_et_al_MPB.Rmd) to generate html and extract R code.
 If used in full or in part, please cite the original publication as well as the dataset on Dryad:

-Lin YV, Château PA, Nozawa Y, Wei C-L, Wunderlich RF, Denis V (202X) Environmental influence on coastal benthic communities in a complex setting.
+Lin YV, Château PA, Nozawa Y, Wei C-L, Wunderlich RF, Denis V (202X) Drivers of coastal benthic communities in a complex environmental setting.
 XXX

 Dataset: Lin, Yuting Vicky et al. (Forthcoming 2024).
-Data from: Environmental influence on coastal benthic communities in a complex setting [Dataset].
+Data from: Drivers of coastal benthic communities in a complex environmental setting [Dataset].
 Dryad. https://doi.org/10.5061/dryad.j0zpc86nz

 A study from FRElab, Institute of Oceanography, National Taiwan University, TAIWAN